JonoB/formly/readme.md

 to create the actual html.
 Some added goodies like setting form defaults, repopulating forms after failed validation and showing failed validation errors.

-Note that Meido's <a href="https://github.com/meido/form">Form</a> and <a href="https://github.com/meido/html">HTML</a> packages are required dependancies, which composer will automatically install for you.

 There is a <a href="http://www.screencast.com/t/OiBx2IChh9">5 minute video overview</a> of using Formly.
 Although this was originally done for Laravel 3, the concepts remain identical.